SATURDAY, APRIL 14

 *BATTLE OF THE GENRES

-Emceed by Jennifer Brennock, this event is destined to be more epic than any of the battles taught in your dusty lit class in college.
+Emceed by Jill McCabe Johnson & Shannon Borg, this event is destined to be more epic than any of the battles taught in your dusty lit class in college.
 Battle of the Genres awards the least prestigious prize in literature.
 Yup, all lit and lit lovers are at the mercy of satire in this half-improv, half-spelling bee event that pits poet against YA writers against Suspense-Thriller writers.
 Battle of the Genres is a separately ticketed event.
-Your $10 ticket includes sweet & savory bites provided by renowned chef Christina Orchid from Red Rabbit Farm and other local food venues.
+Your $10 ticket includes sweet & savory bites provided by renowned chef Christina Orchid from Red Rabbit Farm, Holly B's Bakery and other local food venues.
 Drinks will be available for purchase.
 Let’s raise a glass and our skirts to that sly mistress who has seduced us all: lit.